Signs of team burnout: a manager's early warning checklist

 Less participation in optional meetings or team activities

-Gallup: early disengagement precedes exit by 6–12 months
+Early disengagement precedes exit by 6-12 months (Gallup)

 Increased minor mistakes or quality slips

-More frequent requests to defer work to next sprint/quarter
+More frequent requests to defer work to next sprint or quarter

 Visible cynicism or negativity about the company or role